 Brodsky is a member of the editorial board of the Journal of Sustainable Real Estate, advisory board of National Real Estate Investor’s Green Real Estate Strategies, ULI Responsible Property Investment Council, BOMA Energy Committee and Rapid Response Team, and co-chairs the ULI-NY Sustainable Building Council.
 He is the first federal employee and first non-member recipient of the BOMA Chairman’s Award, recipient of the ULI Chairman’s letter of appreciation, and honorary fellow of the Institute of Green Professionals (defunct).

 Brodsky holds a Master of Environmental Design (terminal degree) from Yale School of Architecture and a Bachelor of Arts in English from Hobart College.

 Sofia V. Dermisi

-She holds a degree in Planning & Regional Development Engineering (’98) from the University of Thessaly, Greece and a Master & Doctoral degree (’99 and ’02) from the Harvard Design School, where she earned a departmental commendation for her Masters studies.
+She holds a degree in Planning & Regional Development Engineering (’98) from the University of Thessaly, Greece and Master and Doctoral degrees (’99 and ’02) from the Harvard Design School.
+She is also a Practicing Engineer in Greece and a certified LEED Green Associate.

 University of Reading